 Because of the blur, employees head in different directions, their efforts too random to produce much good.
 Some people simply disengage and drift.
 Others may work hard individually but accomplish little collectively, proving that good intentions can result in wasted motion unless they are tightly coordinated.

-, Kenneth Blanchard encourages managers to model a work team after a flock of geese.
+In his book, Gung-Ho, Kenneth Blanchard encourages managers to model a work team after a flock of geese.
 It sounds crazy, that private practices can learn a lot from watching a flock of geese.

 Every aspect of the flock organization is focused on the achievement of a common goal.
 Consider:

 1. Each member is responsible for getting itself to wherever the flock is going.
 Each member looks to itself-not the leader-to determine what to do.

 2. Every member knows the direction of the flock.
 Having a common direction makes assuming the leadership role easier.

 3. Every member is willing to assume leadership when the flock needs it.
 When the lead goose gets tired, a fresher goose from back in the pack assumes the leadership position.
 This allows the flock to maintain the fastest pace possible.

 4. Followers encourage leaders.
 Members honk from the rear to encourage leaders to maintain a fast pace.

 5. Members look after each other, helping all members achieve the goal.
 If a wounded goose goes down two geese follow it and protect and feed it until it either recovers or dies.

 6. When the nature of work changes, the geese reorganize themselves for the best results.
 They fly in a “V,” land in waves, and feed in fours.

 It stands to reason that your team can’t perform well without clear direction.
 Especially when changing (transitioning to EMR, for example) your employees can’t be effective without being reminded of their performance goals.